 Using a number of proprietary technologies, such as a parallax barrier superimposed on an ordinary TFT LCD, the LCD sends the light from the backlight into right and left directions, making it possible to show different information and visual content on the same screen at the same time depending on the viewing angle.
 Controlling the viewing angle in this way allows the information or visual content to be tailored to multiple users viewing the same screen.
 For instance, in an in-car application, the driver's side could display a map while the passenger's side shows a DVD movie.
 As another example, one user can view the display as a PC screen for browsing the Internet or for editing images shot using a digital camera while at the same time another user watches video content such as a movie or a TV broadcast.
 This ability to enjoy two functions in a single unit in full-screen size will contribute to achieving a full-fledged convergence of digital home electronics A/V and IT.

-Two-way viewing-angle LCD (Controlled viewing-angle LCD)
+Two-way viewing-angle LCD (Controlled viewing-angle LCD) Features:

 -The LCD can function normally by displaying the same content on the (A) and (B) screen views.

 Theory of operation: